Reiya-cyber/ResearchProject/README.md

 #### Available Options in the Attacker CLI Console
 The console provides the following commands/options (demonstrating various post-exploitation techniques):

-- **remote-connection**
+- **remote-connection** \
-  Establishes a full interactive remote shell using **evil-winrm**.
+  Establishes a full interactive remote shell using evil-winrm.
-  The console automatically uses the received victim IP and authenticates with the backdoor account (`Adm1nistartor`).
-Once connected, the attacker gains a persistent PowerShell session on the target for arbitrary command execution.
+  - The console automatically uses the received victim IP and authenticates with the backdoor account (`Adm1nistartor`). - Once connected, the attacker gains a persistent PowerShell session on the target for arbitrary command execution.

 - **screenshot**
   Triggers remote screenshot capture: